Ants in Kitchen | How to Get Rid of Ants in the Kitchen

 Trash cans are full of food residue, bringing ants into your kitchen.
 Even a trash can with a lid won’t prevent these critters from finding their way in.
 So, if your kitchen is prone to ant problems, get rid of your garbage daily.

-Ants will often go for pet food, as it is always in the same place and easy to get to.
+Ants will often go for pet food as they’re not particularly picky and it’s always conveniently placed in the same spot.
 After your pet has eaten, discard any remaining food and clean the bowl to ensure no crumbs are left behind.

 Related: How to Get Rid of Ants | Safe and Effective Methods